Champat Rai VHP Biography – Wiki, Age, Family, Latest News, Profession, Net Worth And More - It's Time To Think About Words

-Champat Rai is known as the Vice President and Leader of Vishva Hindu Parishad. president of Vishva Hindu Parishad.
-He is currently working as The General Secretary of the Shri Ram Janmabhoomi Teerth Kshetra.
-The meeting took place on Wednesday to discuss the Ram Janmabhoomi Kshetra Trust.
+Champat Rai is well-known as the Vice President and Leader of Vishva Hindu Parishad. the President Vishva Hindu Parishad.
+He is currently working as his General Secretary for the Shri Ram Janmabhoomi Teerth Kshetra.
+On Wednesday, a meeting was organized to discuss the Ram Janmabhoomi Teerth Trust.
 Champat Rai, the Vice President International of the Trust.
-Vishwa Hindu Parishad, who was chosen to be the position of General Secretary of the Trust.
+Vishwa Hindu Parishad.
+He has been chosen to be the position of General Secretary of the Trust.

 Champat Rai VHP Biography – Wiki, About, Profile

-Ram Janmabhoomi Tshetra Trust Mahant Nritya Gopal Das chairman of the trust has chosen Champat Rai to fill the position of general secretary by the trust.
-Champat Rai hails originally from Mohalla Saraimir of Nagina, Bijnor.
-Following this announcement, there is joy among the residents in the Nagina region.
-Vishwa Hindu Parishad’s international vice-president Champat Rai is the principal advocate and participant in the court hearings in this current Ram temple case before the Supreme Court.
-The court is advising him of that he plays a crucial role Champat Rai in assembling crucial evidence in support of Ram Janmabhoomi and presenting it before the Supreme Court.
-In this context the decision has been taken that the Ram Mandir Trust to make Champat Rai the secretary general of their trust.
-The trust will meet in Delhi the coming days.
+Ram Janmabhoomi Teerth Trust Mahant Nritya Gopal Das chairman of the trust has chosen Champat Rai to fill the position of general secretary of the trust.
+Champat Rai hails born in Mohalla Saraimir of Nagina, Bijnor.
+Following this announcement, there is joy among the residents of the Nagina region.

+Vishwa Hindu Parishad’s international vice-president Champat Rai is the main advocate and the party in the court hearings in this current Ram temple case before the Supreme Court.
+The court is advising him of the importance of Champat Rai in gathering crucial evidence to support Ram Janmabhoomi and presenting it before the Supreme Court.
+In this respect it was decided that the Ram Mandir Trust to make Champat Rai the secretary general for the trust.
+He will be in Delhi in the next day.
 Born in 1946, in the home that included Rameshwar Prasad Bansal, a resident of Mohalla Saraimer of Nagina tehsil of the district.
 Champat Rai was a member of in the Rashtriya Swayamsevak Sangh since childhood.

 Champat Rai VHP Age, Family, Parents, Siblings

-There is not more information available on the Champat Rai Families.
-He was born into an Hindu family and has the Indian nationality.
+There isn’t much info on the Champat Rai family.
+He was born into an Hindu family and has his Indian nationality.

 Champat Rai VHP Height, Weight, Appearance